Dezhou Shandong, China Travel Guide

 Be aware of common tourist scams, though rare in Dezhou.
 Avoid activities exploiting animals or involving animal cruelty.
 Report child exploitation.

 Direct charitable giving to people on the street is generally not encouraged, as it can foster dependency and attract unwanted attention.
 Support established local charities or reputable international organizations instead.
-Inquire with your embassy for guidance.
+Inquire with your embassy for advice.